-Are Employees Taking Advantage of FMLA Leave to Take Family Vacations?Added by Hawley Troxell in Articles & Publications, Employment Law on February 6, 2014
+Are Employees Taking Advantage of FMLA Leave to Take Family Vacations?Added by Hawley Troxell in Articles & Blogs, Employment Law on February 6, 2014

 Are you concerned that your employees will help themselves to FMLA leave in order to take personal vacations by bringing a seriously ill family member on the trip?
 Apparently this was the concern of an employer in a recent case from the United States Seventh Circuit Court of Appeals.